North Carolina Highway 12: Current designation

+Most of the current route of Highway 12 was originally a sand road until it was paved through the 1950s and early 1960s.
 The current NC 12 shows up on the 1964 map running from Ocracoke to Whalebone.
 In 1976 NC 12 was extended onto the mainland to connect with US 70 In 1987, NC 12 was extended north of Nags Head along the Virginia Dare Trail (then Business US 158) NC 12 was extended further to Corolla, its present northern terminus, a year later.
 A condition of the extension imposed by the North Carolina Department of Transportation is the road extends no further than Corolla.

 Storm damage

 NC 12 is often damaged by various storms that frequent the Outer Banks; as has happened for millennia before there was a paved road on the islands, storms will cut new inlets through the islands, or close up existing inlets with sand.

-Hatteras Island was cut in two on September 18, 2003 by Hurricane Isabel which opened a new inlet 3000 ft wide and 30 ft deep through the community of Hatteras Village on the southern end of Hatteras Island.
+Hatteras Island was cut in two on September 18, 2003, by Hurricane Isabel which opened a new inlet 3000 ft wide and 30 ft deep through the community of Hatteras Village on the southern end of Hatteras Island.
 This new inlet was temporarily named the Isabel Inlet after the hurricane.
 Road access along NC 12 was temporarily severed until the island was repaired and restored by sand pumped ashore by the Army Corps of Engineers.
 In 2007, Subtropical Storm Andrea caused high winds to push waves over dunes and onto the highway on Hatteras Island, leaving water a foot deep and sand 2 to 3 ft deep in some places.

 NC 12 was severed in two places by Hurricane Irene in late August 2011.
 The road was breached by two small inlets, about 200 ft across apiece, in the Pea Island National Wildlife Refuge, and north of Rodanthe.
 As a result, the only way to access Hatteras Island was by ferry.
 On October 10, 2011, a temporary bridge opened over the largest breach.
 The bridge, which was 662 ft long, was replaced in 2017 by an adjacent, more permanent structure.
 Meanwhile, the inlet has closed.

 As Hurricane Sandy battered the East Coast in October 2012, it has left portions of NC 12 inundated with salt water and sand.
 That forced the closure of the road, leaving the remaining people on the Outer Banks isolated from mainland North Carolina.
 Sandy washed out a portion of the road at the S-curves north of Rodanthe on the Pea Island National Wildlife Refuge.
 Emergency ferry service was established between Rodanthe and the Stumpy Point terminals.
 As in 2011, the ferry service became the lifeline for Hatteras Island.
 Noreasters and storms repeatedly caused breaches since the road was repaired in December 2012.
 A state of emergency was declared and $20.8 million of emergency federal funding was secured to construct a more permanent repair.